Empirical Financial Services LLC d.b.a. Empirical Wealth Management Boosts Stock Holdings in The Travelers Companies, Inc. (NYSE:TRV)

 Empirical Financial Services LLC d.b.a.
 Empirical Wealth Management boosted its position in The Travelers Companies, Inc. (NYSE:TRV – Get Rating) by 42.1% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 26,787 shares of the insurance provider’s stock after purchasing an additional 7,937 shares during the period.
 Empirical Financial Services LLC d.b.a.
 Empirical Wealth Management’s holdings in Travelers Companies were worth $4,104,000 as of its most recent SEC filing.

-Several other institutional investors have also bought and sold shares of the company.
-Five Oceans Advisors lifted its stake in Travelers Companies by 32.8% in the third quarter.
-Five Oceans Advisors now owns 1,598 shares of the insurance provider’s stock valued at $245,000 after purchasing an additional 395 shares during the last quarter.
+Several other institutional investors have also bought and sold shares of TRV.
+Five Oceans Advisors lifted its position in shares of Travelers Companies by 32.8% during the third quarter.
+Five Oceans Advisors now owns 1,598 shares of the insurance provider’s stock worth $245,000 after acquiring an additional 395 shares in the last quarter.
 Ellevest Inc. lifted its position in shares of Travelers Companies by 62.0% during the third quarter.
 Ellevest Inc. now owns 507 shares of the insurance provider’s stock worth $78,000 after acquiring an additional 194 shares in the last quarter.
 Commerzbank Aktiengesellschaft FI purchased a new stake in shares of Travelers Companies during the third quarter worth $2,923,000.
 DekaBank Deutsche Girozentrale lifted its position in shares of Travelers Companies by 8.5% during the third quarter.
 DekaBank Deutsche Girozentrale now owns 282,307 shares of the insurance provider’s stock worth $43,291,000 after acquiring an additional 22,123 shares in the last quarter.
 Finally, National Mutual Insurance Federation of Agricultural Cooperatives lifted its position in shares of Travelers Companies by 100.0% during the third quarter.
 National Mutual Insurance Federation of Agricultural Cooperatives now owns 104,000 shares of the insurance provider’s stock worth $15,933,000 after acquiring an additional 52,000 shares in the last quarter.
 Hedge funds and other institutional investors own 81.59% of the company’s stock.

 Analyst Upgrades and Downgrades

 Several equities research analysts have issued reports on TRV shares.
-Piper Sandler increased their target price on Travelers Companies from $182.00 to $190.00 in a research report on Tuesday, January 10th.
-Barclays upped their price target on shares of Travelers Companies from $164.00 to $178.00 and gave the stock an “equal weight” rating in a report on Thursday, October 20th.
+Barclays increased their target price on Travelers Companies from $164.00 to $178.00 and gave the stock an “equal weight” rating in a research report on Thursday, October 20th.
+MKM Partners upped their price target on shares of Travelers Companies from $185.00 to $220.00 and gave the stock a “buy” rating in a report on Tuesday, November 1st.
+Evercore ISI raised shares of Travelers Companies from an “in-line” rating to an “outperform” rating and upped their price target for the stock from $183.00 to $220.00 in a report on Tuesday, January 10th.
 Morgan Stanley upped their price target on shares of Travelers Companies from $175.00 to $190.00 and gave the stock an “equal weight” rating in a report on Tuesday, November 22nd.
-Evercore ISI raised shares of Travelers Companies from an “in-line” rating to an “outperform” rating and upped their price target for the stock from $183.00 to $220.00 in a report on Tuesday, January 10th.
-Finally, Raymond James upped their price target on shares of Travelers Companies from $185.00 to $200.00 and gave the stock a “strong-buy” rating in a report on Thursday, October 20th.
-One research analyst has rated the stock with a sell rating, ten have assigned a hold rating, two have given a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $183.43.
+Finally, Citigroup upped their price target on shares of Travelers Companies from $179.00 to $181.00 and gave the stock a “neutral” rating in a report on Thursday, October 20th.
+One research analyst has rated the stock with a sell rating, ten have issued a hold rating, two have assigned a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, Travelers Companies has an average rating of “Hold” and an average price target of $183.43.

 Insider Buying and Selling at Travelers Companies